alpianon/howdyadoc/legal/README.md

 While HTML does not require a template, a template is provided in [/templates](templates/html-snippet-template.html).
 If passed as third argument, it creates the target HTML file without metadata, easier to be included elsewhere.

+## Convert docx to pdf with libreoffice

+If you want to convert a docx file generated with pandoc to a pdf file using libreoffice, you may experience problems with table widths (see [here](https://github.com/jgm/pandoc/issues/515)).
+This is due to a libreoffice bug, but there is a workaround: open the file with libreoffice, save it without modifications, reopen it and convert it into pdf.

+The script `docx2pdf` that you may find in the `scripts` folder automates this workaround via command line (as simple as `doc2pdf mydocument.docx`).

 ## TODO

 - add support for win/mac